7 Excellent Tips on Youtube Monetization

 - #5: Once your channel takes off and your brand becomes more recognized, you may want to consider selling merchandise.
 Specially branded merch like shirts, coffee cups, and the like can be sold through your videos.
 There are even several good drop-shippers available so you won’t even necessarily have to mess with inventory.
 If you’re an Amazon Influencer, you can link to your Amazon page or Amazon post and sell your merchandise there.
 Speaking of which…

 - #6: You can earn money through your Amazon recommendations by Becoming an Amazon Influencer.
+The income influencers can get from affiliate sales varies per brand, but it normally ranges from 10-20%.
 Once you get approved, you can create a page on Amazon filled with products you recommend.
 You can share a link on your videos and earn a commission when someone clicks through and buys a product.

 - #7: And finally, Affiliate Marketing is another great way to grow your Yotube channel.
 YouTube in particular is an awesome place to share products through unboxing videos, tutorials, and product reviews.
 More than just writing about it, video allows you to actually show a product in action, and it lends a more genuine dimension to any testimonials you may make.